-Failure of the PROVIDER to provide and keep in force such insurance shall be regarded as material default under this contract, entitling the STATE to exercise any or all of the remedies provided herein.
+Failure of the CONTRACTOR to provide and keep in force such insurance shall be regarded as material default under this contract, entitling the STATE to exercise any or all of the remedies provided herein.

-The procuring of such required insurance shall not be construed to limit PROVIDER's liability hereunder nor to fulfill the indemnification provisions and requirements of this contract.
-Notwithstanding said policy(ies) of insurance, PROVIDER shall be obligated for the full and total amount of any damage, injury, or loss caused by the PROVIDER, its employees, officers, or agents, in connection with this contract.
+The procuring of such required insurance shall not be construed to limit CONTRACTOR's liability hereunder nor to fulfill the indemnification provisions and requirements of this contract.
+Notwithstanding said policy(ies) of insurance, CONTRACTOR shall be obligated for the full and total amount of any damage, injury, or loss caused by the CONTRACTOR, its employees, officers, or agents, in connection with this contract.

-PROVIDER shall notify the STATE, via written notice within twenty-four (24) hours should any of the insurance policies evidenced on its Certificate of Insurance form be cancelled, limited in scope, or not renewed upon expiration.
+CONTRACTOR shall notify the STATE, via written notice within twenty-four (24) hours should any of the insurance policies evidenced on its Certificate of Insurance form be cancelled, limited in scope, or not renewed upon expiration.

-1.5 Invoicing
+5. Invoicing

-The PROVIDER shall submit an original invoice with each request for payment to the Hawaii State Department of Education school or office accessing the offered services.
+The CONTRACTOR shall submit an invoice with each request for payment.
+Original of the invoice shall be submitted to: